 In any relationship be it business or intimate communication is very cardinal to making the relationship a success.
-You will agree with me that many relationships especially intimate ones break up mostly due to a luck of communication.
+You will agree with me that many relationships especially intimate ones break up mostly due to a lack of communication.
 I am not sure of the statistics but I am very certain that most relationships lack proper and good communication.
-Many a times our messages are misinterpreted or misunderstood.
+Many times our messages are misinterpreted or misunderstood.
 I have been in situations where I had to apologise because my message was miss understood either because of the words I used or maybe the tone of my voice.

-As a leader you need to decide what the desired outcome should be.
+As a leader, you need to decide what the desired outcome should be.
 Have a vision and ensure that you put yourself in the shoes of your subordinates when giving instructions.
 You may need to repeat and structure your words in simple everyday language for all your subordinates to understand.

-Sometimes it helps to explain what your vision is to a smaller group or better still on individual basis to your desired target group.
+Sometimes it helps to explain what your vision is to a smaller group or better still on an individual basis to your desired target group.
 Some people may not be free to ask as many questions as needed when in a large group.
 If you are to succeed at anything your desired outcome should be understood and taken seriously.

-- Goals and expectations
+Goals and Expectations

-I have learned that one to one discussions are more fruitful than group ones.
+I have learned that one-to-one discussions are more fruitful than group ones.
 Most of us are not very comfortable with large group discussions.
-There is a tendency of feeling intimidated there by inhibiting good communication.
-As a leader you should also take time to know the strengths and weaknesses of your group at an individual level
+There is a tendency of feeling intimidated thereby inhibiting good communication.
+As a leader, you should also take time to know the strengths and weaknesses of your group at an individual level.

 The next important tip is to explain what is and is not currently happening.
 This will help send a message to the group about what you think is currently obtaining on the ground.
 If your communication levels are at the right pace your group will let you know exactly what is on the ground if they feel you are misinformed.